 The most important moving parts in the brake system are the brake calipers.
 In order to work effectively, they must be able to squeeze the brake pads hard enough to create the necessary force to stop the vehicle.

+What are the symptoms of a sticky brake caliper?
 The symptoms of a sticky brake caliper are noisy brakes, a vehicle that pulls to the side when braking, a burning smell from the rotors and brake fluid leaking from the caliper.

 Most brake calipers fail because the become stiff and can even seize as they age.
 Most of the time the problem is caused by worn seals and seized pistons.

 In this article I'll explain the signs of a failed brake caliper, how to diagnose the problem and what you can do to fix it, including how much it is likely to cost.

 5 symptoms of a Sticky brake caliper

 The brake calipers are responsible for creating the brake force that squeezes the brake pads against the rotors when you put your foot on the brake pedal.

 They are simple devices, consisting of a metal body that houses a movable piston.
 The piston moves outwards when forced from behind by brake fluid.
 To stop the brake fluid from escaping, there is a rubber seal behind the piston and a boot at the front that stops dirt and debris from getting in.

 Brake calipers usually fail because the rubber seals harden and tear as they age.
 This allows the brake fluid to escape, causing a reduction in braking force.
 A worn outer seal will allow dirt to collect around the piston, causing it to corrode and get stuck in place.

 A seized, sticky or leaking brake caliper will have some common symptoms as explained below: